ismaileneskirli/coding-game/README.md

   * Typography
   * Theme

-* React Architecture
+* React Architecture for Login and User Pages

   !['Login Architecture'](https://bezkoder.com/wp-content/uploads/2020/08/react-redux-jwt-authentication-token-example-project-overview.png)

-  - App -> includes state
+  - App -> includes state for loggedIn, and User

+  * if loggedIn hook is not True then render Login and register components (Formik Forms)

+    - Auth with user api, axios , if authenticated set user hook.
+    - if not authenticated alert

+  * if loggenIn hook is True then render Profile and home components with user parameters.

 * Spring boot security auth with email upgrade.